New Mum Survival Guide: Breastfeeding

 What should I be eating during my breastfeeding months?
 Do I need to eat more or add anything special to my diet?

-Mum’s diet should be balanced with a variety of food sources with no overeating.
+Ensure a balanced diet with a variety of food sources without overeating.
 Whatever eaten will be in the breast milk.
-Therefore mums should have healthy choices of food.
-Food energies can help mums with broken sleep and heal post-delivery wound.
+Therefore, you should try making healthy food choices.
+A diet with healthy food aids in providing energy for mothers who are deprived of sleep and healing of post-delivery wound.

 How do I mix breast milk and formula?
 Is that an option?

-If mum is about to go to work or needs to run some errands, expressed breast milk is the best supplement for the baby.
+If you are unable to be around to breastfeed your baby, expressed breast milk is the best supplement for the baby.
 It is not necessary to mix with other milk.
-However, if formula is needed, feed baby with breast milk first then top it up with formula.
-This is because, if breast milk and formula combined and baby is unable to finish the milk, the precious breast milk will be wasted.
+However, if formula milk is needed, feed your baby with breast milk first then top it up with formula.
+This will ensure that your precious breast milk will not be wasted if your baby is unable to finish the feed.

 Under what medical/physical/emotional conditions would I be unable to breastfeed?

-From World Health Organization, “Breastfeeding is the normal way of providing young infants with the nutrients they need for healthy growth and development.
+According to the World Health Organisation, “Breastfeeding is the normal way of providing young infants with the nutrients they need for healthy growth and development.
 Virtually all mothers can breastfeed, provided they have accurate information, and the support of their family, the health care system and society at large.”

-If I really hate breastfeeding, what do I do?
+If I choose not to breastfeed directly, what should I do?
 Will I stop producing milk if I don’t breastfeed?
 Will my breasts hurt?

-There is an option of expressing breast milk using the breast pump to collect the milk if one is unable to breastfeed directly.
-The breast will hurt if mum abruptly stops breastfeeding or expressing due to engorgement and may lead to plugged duct and possibly mastitis (infection of the breast).
-Weaning should be gradual.
-Babies demand in breastfeeding will be lesser after six months as baby starts eating baby foods.
+There is an option of expressing breast milk using the breast pump to collect your milk if you are unable to breastfeed directly.
+Your breasts will hurt if you abruptly stop breastfeeding or expressing due to engorgement, and this may lead to plugged duct and possibly mastitis (infection of the breast).
+Weaning should be done gradually.
+Babies generally become less demanding to be breastfed after six months when they start on solid food.

 Must I avoid alcohol?